cesarsotovalero/cesarsotovalero.github.io/_posts/2021-7-31-hermit-programmers-are-dead.md

 Computers were significantly more expensive than programmers.
 This situation encouraged [the hacker mentality](https://www.yegor256.com/2014/10/26/hacker-vs-programmer-mentality.html).
 People that lived by and for their own coding creations, pleasing managers from time to time,  without caring if others can understand what their code does (or how).
-This was possible in part because the number of available technologies (software + hardware devices) was so limited that, for instance, a C programmer could literally code for any available platform.
-We all know how cryptic can easily become a piece of driver code written in C.
+This was possible in part because the number of available technologies (software + hardware devices) was so limited that, for instance, a C programmer could literally code for any available platform; and we all know how cryptic can easily become a piece of driver code written in C.

 Today, the situation has changed radically.
-It is common for a single person to own at least three computing devices (pc + phone + tablet).
+It is common for a single person to own at least three computing devices (PC + phone + tablet).
 Meanwhile, traditional education is losing more and more territory in the technological arenas.
-It seems that the pace of technology is faster than the university curriculums are :confused:.
+It seems that the pace of technology is faster than the update of university curriculums are :confused:.
 Although the algorithmic principles stay mostly the same, it is in the latest technology space where recent graduates have to prove themselves to succeed in the job market.

 The number of new technologies appearing every day, such as programming languages or gadgets, overwhelms human comprehension.
 Simply put, the world has never been simple, but today (thanks to technology), it is more complex than ever (especially for programmers).